 Randy (a.k.a.
 “The Yearlyglot”) is on a mission to learn a new language every year, an admirable adventure he blogs about over at Fluent Every Year.

-With all three Master Japanese packages, you receive 12 print-ready PDF cheat sheets and worksheets to help you optimize your language learning time:
+You get 12 print-ready PDF worksheets and cheat sheets to help you apply what you’re learning and optimize your language learning time.

 Goals & Systems

 This worksheet helps you to create specific, measurable, attainable, relevant, and time bound goals and then translate them into effective daily systems.

 Use this sample weekly schedule to get ideas about how to integrate Self-Guided Immersion activities into your life, and then create your own personalized study plan using the blank version.